BUS361 Taxes, Inequality, and Sustainability II

 Various course material on the class page on Canvas.

-The course curriculum will be specified on the course page on Canvas and consists of research papers from the research frontier, reports, and newspaper articles, and builds partly on research by NMBU`s sign up for e-mail updates with relevant tax news here.
+The course curriculum will be specified on the course page on Canvas and consists of research papers from the research frontier, reports, and newspaper articles, and builds partly on research by NMBU`s Skatteforsk - Center for tax and behavioral research.

 BUS360 - Taxes, Inequality, and Sustainability I.

-There is mandatory presence on minimum 2/3 of the lectures.
+There is mandatory attendance on the first lecture, and on minimum 2/3 of the lectures.

 Class presentation/discussion: Bestått / Ikke bestått